 Yes No Details Analysis / Recommendation / Remedial Actions Breaches of Limit Level^ ✓ No project-related limit level exceedance was recorded.
 Nil Breaches of Action Level^ ✓ No project-related action level exceedance was recorded.
-Nil ComplaintsReceived ✓ A complaint on night time work at Sheung Sha Chau was received on 29 Dec 2016.
-The complaint is currently under investigation in accordance with the Complaint Management Plan Notification of any summons and status of prosecutions ✓ Neither notifications of summons nor prosecution were received.
-Nil Changesthat affect the EM&A ✓ The Baseline Water Quality Monitoring Report w as updated on 12 December 2016.
-Nil There were no changes to the construction works that may affect the EM&A.
+Nil Complaints Received ✓ A complaint of night time work and construction wastewater at Sheung Sha Chau was received on 19 Jan 2017.
+Complaint investigation was carried out in accordance with the Complaint Management Plan.
+The investigation details are presented in S3.2.1.

+Yes No Details Analysis / Recommendation / Remedial Actions Notification of any summons and status of prosecutions ✓ Neither notifications of summons nor prosecution were received.
+Nil Changes that affect the EM&A ✓ There was no change to the construction works that may affect the EM&A Nil

-Remarks: ^ only exceedance of action/limitlevel related to Project works will be highlighted.
+Remarks: ^ Only exceedance of Action or Limit Level related to the Project will be highlighted.